History, tourist information, and nearby accommodation

 Lamb House takes its name from the first occupiers of the property, the Lamb family.
 It dates to the Georgian period and is built of red brick, tucked away on a bend in a quiet cobbled street behind the parish church and just around the corner from picturesque Mermaid Street.

 Over the ensuing centuries the house has had several literary associations, most notably with American-born writer Henry James.
 James, author of The Turn of the Screw and Daisy Miller, among other works, first came to Rye to visit a friend.
 He stumbled upon Lamb House by chance and was smitten.
 The chance to lease the property came in 1897, and in 1899 he purchased the property outright.

 During James's residence, Lamb House became the centre of a literary circle, and famous guests included HG Wells, Rudyard Kipling, GK Chesterton, and Hilaire Belloc.
 James so loved the house that when he fell mortally ill in London in 1916 he asked to be taken to Rye.
-Unfortunately, he was too ill to be moved.
+Unfortunately, he was too weak to be moved.

 Today the house is preserved as it might have appeared during James's lifetime, with personal mementoes, photographs, and furnishings.

 Behind the house is the garden that James loved.
 The garden as we see it today was laid out by Alfred Parsons, a friend of James.
 There are colourful herbaceous borders, climbing vines, and a small pond, creating a quiet and attractive refuge at any time of year.

 About Lamb House